Willow Creek Theatre

 Another feature was the fact that a large picture window allowed the audience to see the entire projection booth.
 It was a bit of a show watching the oprator loop the film into the two huge projectors.
 This was before platters and single projection systems.

-Later on, the M & R chain bought the theater and split that great auditorium into two generic flat screens.
-This didn’t last long as the Willow Creek soon closed around 1980.
+Later on, the M & R chain bought the theater and split that great auditorium into two generic flat screens on December 17, 1982.
+This didn’t last long as the Willow Creek soon closed.
 The building now houses a banquet facility.

 On Sundays, a small church began worshiping in the auditorium calling itself the Willow Creek Community Church.
 They have now grown into one of the largest megachurches in the country, located in South Barrington, IL.
 They still call their church Willow Creek.